-As a general rule, big data comes from human sources while IoT data comes from machine processes.
+Generally, big data comes from human sources while IoT data comes from machine processes.
 For example, we’d find big data in something like your Netflix watch history.
 IoT data, however, is found in things like RFID sensors, asset tracking, performance optimization, and so on.

 2. The purpose of data

 IoT devices typically use their data to enable real-time decisions.
 For example, monitoring machine performance in a factory sends out alerts when a device needs repairing.
-Putting off this repair could prove costly, so is a decision that must be made quickly.
+Putting off this repair could prove costly, so a decision must be made quickly.

 Big data, on the other hand, doesn’t lead to such real-time applications.
-An ecommerce seller might collect and analyze customer activity over a period of months in order to produce a targeted ad campaign to improve sales.
+An eCommerce seller might collect and analyze customer activity over a period of months in order to produce a targeted ad campaign to improve sales.
 While this will have a positive effect on the business, it doesn’t require the same timescale as the above example.

 3. Site of data analysis